nocapro/relaycode-tui/docs/repomix.md

     const renderFinalize = () => {
         const stateText = interactiveChoice === 'share'
-            ? ".relay/ directory initialized.
-It will be committed to git."
+            ? '.relay/ directory initialized.
+It will be committed to git.'
-            : ".relay/ directory initialized and added to .gitignore.";
+            : '.relay/ directory initialized and added to .gitignore.';
         const stateSubText = interactiveChoice === 'share'
             ? undefined
-            : "Local transaction history will be stored here.";
+            : 'Local transaction history will be stored here.';

         return (
             <Box flexDirection="column">